renovatebot/renovate/docs/usage/config-presets.md

 By default, the Renovate App's onboarding process will suggest `["config:base]"`.
 If you are self hosting you must add `"onboardingConfig": { "extends": ["config:base"] }` to your bot's config.

-A typical onboarding `renovate.json` will then look like this:
+A typical onboarding `renovate.json` looks like this:

 ```json
 {